-Outside of a year of student missionary teaching in 1974, Plubell started his Adventist education journey in 1977 in the Central California Conference at Sierra View Junior Academy in Exeter, California.
-There he served a junior high school science and mathematics teacher until 1980.
-From there he moved to Lodi Academy in Lodi, California where he service as science teacher, vice principal and registrar for six years.
-He continued his service in the Northern California Conference as the Rio Lindo Academy teacher and then principal from 1986–1994.
-He then made the move to Canada where he served in the British Columbia Conference as superintendent of schools for three years.
-In August of 1997, Plubell joined the North Pacific Union education team for his first stint.
+Outside a year of student missionary teaching in 1974, Plubell started his Adventist education journey in 1977 at Central California Conference at Sierra View Junior Academy in Exeter, California.
+There he served as a junior high school science and mathematics teacher until 1980.
+From there he moved to Lodi Academy in Lodi, California, where he served as a science teacher, vice principal and registrar for six years.
+He continued his service in Northern California Conference as the Rio Lindo Academy teacher and then principal from 1986–1994.
+He then made the move to Canada where he served at British Columbia Conference as superintendent of schools for three years.
+In August 1997, Plubell joined the North Pacific Union education team for his first stint.

 In 2014, with the retirement of Lanny Hurlbert, Plubell was invited to come back to the NPUC for a second time to serve as vice president for education.
 He has continued in this role for the last eight and a half years.

-In this role, the education office of the union has expanded to include a fulltime early childhood education, special projects and new teacher coaching position.
+In this role, the education office of the union has expanded to include full-time early childhood education, special projects and a new teacher coaching position.

 With the transformation of technology, digital textbooks and teaching resources have continued to grow and expand.
 As well as a dramatic shift to remote online learning.
 Partnerships with the conference and division have continued to improve administrative records and reports for students, schools and educator certification.

 More recently, the adoption of new standards-based learning has been a large pursuit that will greatly improve student learning.